Warming Winter Spices: Traditional Kahwa Recipe

-If you live in the Northern Hemisphere there’s no question about it, “Baby it’s cold outside!”
-So whether you’re suffering through the after effects of a crazy snow storm or wondering if you should make the effort to start the fireplace, like me, you’re looking for warmth.
-Growing up in India my mom used herbs and spices in our daily food to help us be healthy all winter long.
-The aroma of certain spices still takes me back to my childhood, and now that I understand the health benefits of spices I use them liberally in the meals I cook for my family.
+As a child in India, I loved how my mom used herbs and spices in our food to help us stay healthy through the winter.
+The aroma of certain spices still takes me back to my childhood.
+Now that I better understand the health benefits of spices too, I use them liberally in the meals I cook for my family.

-Like the smell of cinnamon, it takes me back to early morning chai time with my parents in India.
-This woody bark is chock full of antioxidants and with it’s anti-bacterial properties is known for relieving cold, cough and flu.
-Cardamom is my other favourite warming winter spice.
-Its aroma takes me back to evenings spent drinking elaichi milk.
-Known for relieving digestive disorders, this humble and odd looking pod is one of the most valued spices in the world.
-So when I remembered this traditional Indian tea recipe that comes with a combination of these healthy winter spices and is easy enough to make at home in Canada, I knew I had to share it with you.
+Cinnamon is one of those spices that reminds me of early morning chai time with my parents in India.
+This woody bark is full of antioxidants and antibacterial properties.
+It is well known for relieving cold, cough and flu.
+Cardamom is another warming winter spice.
+The aroma of this odd-looking pod takes me back to evenings spent drinking elaichi milk.
+Known in traditional Indian wisdom for soothing digestive troubles, cardamom is one of the most valued spices in the world.
+It’s no wonder that this traditional kahwa recipe has a combination of these warming winter spices, along with another glamorous favourite, saffron.

 Ingredients enough to make two cups